dennisprangle/DistillingImportanceSampling/README.md

 The `abc` folder contains python code for the ABC-PMC analyses.
 The experiments can be run using the script `MG1_ABC.py`.

-The `pmcmc` folder contains code for PMCMC analyses of the Lorenz example.
-This is R code using the `pomp` package.

 ### Plots

 These scripts create plots used in the paper.
 Some other plots are created in within the experiment scripts.

 * `MG1_post_plots.py` - plots for the MG1 example results
 * `abc/MG1_ABC_plots.py` - plots for ABC baseline on MG1 example
-* `pmcmc/Lorenz_ex1_plots.py` - plots for Lorenz example 1 (i.e. case with unknown sigma)

 The scripts above require various results files, which are the ad hoc collection of `.npy`, `.pkl`, `.csv` and `.mat` files in the repository.

 ### Miscellaneous

-* `Lorenz_data.py` creates the observed data for the Lorenz examples.
 * `LikelihoodBased.py` and `SInetworkLikelihood.py` help perform likelihood based calculations for the SI network example.
-* `nflows_mods.py` contains some modifications to the `nflows` package required in our code.